Eye tracking & physiology

 - Combine eye tracking videos and other sources like FaceReader™ or data acquisition systems with The Observer® XT

-Eye trackers are now available in multiple formats: as glasses, stationary, or mobile units, each with unique benefits.
-Glasses provie insight in real-life settings into consumers' attention and responses to product placement or other stimuli.
+Eye trackers are available in multiple formats: as glasses, stationary, or mobile units, each with unique benefits.
+Explore eye tracking systems for outfitting your laboratory or in real-life settings.

 Free white paper